nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 3. **If you enjoy unstructured exploration (or have a track record of thriving in an academic environment)**
    PhDs allow you to dive into niche problems without the pressure of quarterly profits.
 A good example would be the DARPA-funded university project ([Leiner et al., 2009](https://doi.org/10.1145/1629607.1629613)).
 You get more freedom to define your research and carry it out at your own pace.
-Obviously, at a rate that your mentor allows.
+(Obviously, at a rate that your mentor allows ;) )

 ### When to Choose Industry: